Floods

 For more information :

-The flood – NEMO – Government of Saint Vincent and the Grenadines.
-Explanations to understand what are the floods, how to cope and protect themselves before, during, and after the disaster.
+The flood – NEMO - Government of Saint Vincent and the Grenadines.
+Explanations to understand what floods are, how to deal with them and protect oneself before, during, and after the disaster.
 (English)

 The flood – Geohazards – French Government.
 Resource to understand what are the floods, its risks, the actions necessary to protect and grants available French to deal with.
 (French)